Sarget de Gruaud Larose Saint-Julien 2019 - Second Vin

 Wine rated (2023 guide) 89/100

-Sarget de Gruaud-Larose 2019 has a well-defined bouquet of tertiary red fruits, initially discreet but gaining intensity with aeration.
-The palate is medium-bodied with sappy black fruits, quite tarry with a good proportion of tobacco and black pepper on the finish.
-There is a lot going on in this wine and it should age well in the bottle.
+The 2019 Sarget de Gruaud-Larose offers a well-defined bouquet of tertiary red fruit, initially subtle but gaining intensity with aeration.
+On the palate, it is medium-bodied with juicy black fruit, quite tarry, and a good balance of tobacco and black pepper on the finish.
+There is a lot going on in this wine, and it should age well in the bottle.
 Tasted blind at the annual Southwold tasting.
 2026–2040

 Le Figaro vins